jessepav/libgdx-wiki-old/Texture-packer.md

 ## <a id="Running_TexturePacker"></a>Running TexturePacker ##

+### GUIs

-(If you prefer to pack your textures using a GUI, check this tool: https://github.com/crashinvaders/gdx-texture-packer-gui)
+If you prefer to pack your textures using a GUI, you can use [Texture Packer GUI](https://github.com/crashinvaders/gdx-texture-packer-gui).
+If you are using Scene2d Skins, you probably already use [Skin Composer](https://github.com/raeleus/skin-composer) and can use its user-friendly interface to add your textures to the Skin's atlas.

+### From source
 The `TexturePacker` class is in the gdx-tools project.
 It can be run from source via Eclipse:

 ```java